rehmmann/CS3219/README.md

 # Project

+We have deployed all our services using Google Cloud Platform.
+Thus, you will not need to run any of the services aside.

+The code for all the services can be found in this respository and their respective links can be found in the report in this repository.

+The project is hosted [here](https://peer-prep-399105.an.r.appspot.com/).

 ## Accessing the Project

 To access the project, we have provided you with the following accounts that would grant you access to the application: